1989-92 – Napier University, Edinburgh – B.A Photography (Distinction).

 2013- 14 – Duncan of Jordanstone College of Art and Design, Dundee – MFA Art, Society and Publics.

 As an artist my practice is rooted in landscape.
 I walk, draw, paint, write and film my encounters through the urban environment and the rural.
-I grew up in the West Country, a place of beauty, boredom and economic division.
+I grew up in the West country, a place of beauty, boredom and economic division.
 The most exciting thing for us as teenagers was the local disco on a Friday night and waiting for the Top 40 on a Sunday tea-time, trying to tape it on our mono tape recorders.
-Partly due to this lack of adventure I walked places, away from home.
+This lack of adventure led to walking, away from home.
 There were particular routes I would take often, places I got to know in detail.
 It was a kind of ‘mapping’ , charting the unknown parts of my surrounding landscape.
 To this day it is something I do on arrival in a new place, except now I make things that articulate what I find as artefact, as document as re-imagined memory of place.
 The teenage girl is still there, I can’t quite seem to shake her off, but its comforting to know I am still as curious and awkward and persistent.

 In 2018 I have been walking and drawing in a wood in Fife and am now to be found on a farm, walking the fields and drawing the far wide views across the Forth.